Installing software without admin rights (staff / PGR PCs) #

 Software Center is effectively the enterprise version of the Microsoft Store; it allows you to install applications that have been specially packaged by the university without requiring admin rights.

-At the moment, there are only a handful of packages in the Software Center but they cover the most common cases where the install just for me method outlined above does not work, for example:
+The Software Center now includes a large number of packages for instances when the install just for me method outlined above does not work, for example:

 To use the Software Center, first make sure your connected to eduroam, the wired campus network or the VPN.
 Your department issued laptop should already have the VPN client installed and configured for use off-campus.